 The coax feeding the antenna then dives underground into a PVC conduit running about 75 feet to the shack.
 GAP recommends at least 65 feet of feedline…

 The reference antenna used to compare the GAP Challenger to is a BWD-90 by B&W mounted about 25 feet off the ground, and in a sharp V configuration, not a really good DX antenna, but great for NVIS.
 If you are unfamiliar with the BWD-90, you should know that it really just a very long dummy load you hang in the air.
-It has negative gain… It is about two S units less in strength than a normal Dipole, in my configuration in receive.
+It has negative gain… It is about two S units less in strength than a normal Dipole, in my configuration.

 The GAP Challenger DX is not difficult to assemble, but you should be paying attention during the process… See the GAP Challenger manual here for assembly instructions.